 All households that do not fall into the population category above are considered work-focused households.
 All deductions are eliminated and this group has biennial income re-certifications.
 The percentages of income used to calculate the tenant portion of rent are as follows:

-Years 1 and 2: rent is based on 29.5% of gross income and. utility reimbursements are allowed.
+Years 1 and 2: rent is based on 29.5% of gross income and utility reimbursements are allowed.

 Years 3 and 4: rent is based on 29.5% of gross income and utility reimbursements are allowed.